Reading Events from a Device

 Using SDK Core Python API

 Metavision SDK also provides a Python API which is a mix of Python bindings of the C++ classes and some pure Python modules.
-As we have seen in the guide on connecting to cameras with SDK Python API and reading events from a file with SDK Python API, the best way to connect to a device is to leverage the EventsIterator class.
+As we have seen in the guide on connecting to cameras with SDK Python API and reading events from a file with SDK Python API, the easiest way to connect to a device is to leverage the EventsIterator class.

 Reading events with EventsIterator